Luisg882/Super-Physio-main/README.md

 - **Book now**
-    - This page allows the patient to book a session, allowing them to specify the kind of session that will be.
-There is the option to make a brief description of the reason for the session so the physiotherapist can prepare for the session.
+    - This page allows the patient to book a session, allowing them to specify the kind of session they want.
+There is the option to make a brief description of the reason for the session so the physiotherapist can prepare for it.
 The patient will be asked for a full name, email, mobile number and the date when he wants to be in the session.